Kevin Cadogan: Third Eye Blind

 Cadogan began learning the guitar at age 12 and began playing in bands shortly after.
 Like many other guitarists in the Bay Area, Cadogan was a student of guitar virtuoso Joe Satriani.
 Cadogan was introduced to Stephan Jenkins, who would become his songwriting partner in Third Eye Blind, at a concert in San Francisco in 1993.
 The two began jamming together before starting to perform as Third Eye Blind in shows around the Bay Area.
 Cadogan won two California Music Awards for best songwriter along with bandmate Jenkins and was nominated three years in a row as best guitarist in California along with Kirk Hammett from Metallica and Tom Morello of Rage Against the Machine.

-According to a NY Times interview with Kevin Cadogan, it was his understanding that Third Eye Blind was an equal partnership.
+According to a New York Times interview, it was Cadogan's understanding that Third Eye Blind was an equal partnership.